 If you can believe it, this eye gel is only $6!
 You can’t beat that price for this excellent formula.

-I am pretty picky when it comes to daytime moisturizers because I need a moisturizer that is hydrating but not too dewy or else my face will become too greasy after several hours.
+I am pretty picky when it comes to daytime moisturizers because I need a hydrating moisturizer but not too dewy, or else my face will become too greasy after several hours.
 This lightweight moisturizer leaves a beautiful finish and helps to keep makeup in place.
 I like this moisturizer so much that I included it in my best skincare of 2020 post!

 Good Molecules notes that high-quality sea buckthorn oil has a natural pigment, so it can leave a temporary yellow pigment on your skin.
 As a result, they recommend using this oil at night only.

-This lightweight non-comedogenic oil blend is a beautiful golden color and sinks into skin easily into the skin without the slightest greasy feeling.
+This lightweight, non-comedogenic oil blend is a beautiful golden color and sinks into the skin easily without the slightest greasy feeling.
 Although it only comes in a small 0.44 oz bottle, it is rich, so you only need a few drops.